Adaptive Huber Regression on Markov-dependent Data: Assumptions and Theorems

 \section{Assumptions and Theorems}

-This section presents the main results of this paper under four assumptions.
-The first assumption is on the converge speed of the underlying Markov chain.
+This section presents our main result under four assumptions.
+The first assumption is on the convergence speed of the underlying Markov chain.

-\begin{assumption}[Markov Chain with Non-zero Spectral Gap] The Markov chain $\{Z_i\}_{i=1}^n$ is stationary with its unique invariant measure $\pi$ and admits a non-zero spectral gap $1-\gamma$. \end{assumption} Recall that the quantity $\gamma$ is defined as the norm of the Markov operator (induced by transition kernel) acting on the Hilbert space of all $\pi$-squared-integrable and $\pi$-mean-zero functions. $1-\gamma$ is called spectral gap of the Markov chain.
+\begin{assumption}[Markov chain with non-zero spectral gap] The underlying Markov chain $\{Z_i\}_{i=1}^n$ is stationary with its unique invariant measure $\pi$ and admits a non-zero spectral gap $1-\gamma$. \end{assumption} Recall that the quantity $\gamma$ is defined as the norm of the Markov operator (induced by transition kernel) acting on the Hilbert space of all $\pi$-squared-integrable and $\pi$-mean-zero functions. $1-\gamma$ is called spectral gap of the Markov chain.
 It has been involved as constants in mean squared error bound for Markov chain Monte Carlo \citep{rudolf2012explicit}, Hoeffding-type and Bernstein-type inequalities for Markov chains \citep*{lezaud1998chernoff, leon2004optimal, chung2012chernoff, miasojedow2014hoeffding, paulin2015concentration, fan2018hoeffding, jiang2018bernstein}.
 A non-zero spectral gap is closely related to other convergence criteria of Markov chains \citep*{roberts1997geometric, roberts2001geometric, kontoyiannis2012geometric}.

 Next two assumptions allow both covariates and heavy-tailed errors to be heteroskedastic, but impose on them some moment conditions.
-For the covariates, the boundedness of the fourth moment of an envelop function is required.
-For the heavy-tailed errors, the boundedness of the conditional $(1+\delta)$-moment is required.
+For the covariates, the bounded fourth moment of some envelop function is required.
+For the heavy-tailed errors, the bounded (conditional) $(1+\delta)$-moment is required.